Layr-Labs/eigenlayer-docs/static/llms.md

 - [Community and EIGEN Claim Support](eigenlayer/overview/support): For any discussion, engagement, and learning about EigenLayer, please join the EigenLayer Community Discord.
 - [Whitepapers](eigenlayer/overview/whitepaper): EigenLayer the research paper that formed the basis of the EigenLayer protocol development.
 The document discusses the original architecture of EigenLayer, the Restaking primitive, and the concept of AVSs.
 Please note that some components of the design have changed since the original conception of the protocol.
 Use this document for high level guidance.
 For specific implementation details, please see the respective protocol implementation source code repositories.
 - [Allocation Manager Interface](eigenlayer/reference/allocation-manager-interface): The AllocationManager interface handles all allocation and deallocation signals.
-- [Safety Delays](eigenlayer/reference/safety-delays-reference): Safety delays for allocations and deallocations are included in the table.
+- [Safety Delays](eigenlayer/reference/safety-delays-reference): ELIP-006 Redistributable Slashing introduced Redistributable Operator Sets.
 - [Releases and Compatibility Matrix](eigenlayer/releases): The table displays:
 - [APIs, Dashboards, and Tooling](eigenlayer/resources/apis-and-dashboards): APIs
 - [EigenLayer Infinite Hackathon](eigenlayer/resources/infinite-hackathon): The EigenLayer Infinite Hackathon encourages submissions from developers building on EigenLayer, EigenLayer AVSs, EigenDA, and rollups built on EigenDA at any hackathon happening anywhere at any time now and in the future, both in-person and online.